Skip to content

 Understanding Running Pace

-Pace is how long it takes to cover one unit of distance (km or mile).
-It's the inverse of speed and preferred by runners.
+Pace is how long it takes to cover one unit of distance — expressed as minutes per mile or minutes per kilometer.
+It's the inverse of speed and the preferred metric among runners because it directly maps to split times during a race.

 Common Race Distances